Chart Color Schemes

 Educational attainment in Warragul aligns closely with national averages, showing typical qualification patterns and performance metrics

-Sixteen schools serve a total of 5,498 students.
-Warragul's school conditions are typical of Australia (ICSEA: 1011) with balanced educational opportunities.
+Sixteen schools serve 5,498 students, with typical Australian school conditions (ICSEA: 1011) offering balanced educational opportunities.
 The educational mix includes nine primary, four secondary, and three K-12 schools.
+Note: for schools with 'n/a' enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education